Brewers hit 3 HRS, beat the Cardinals 7-5 (Apr 20, 2017) | FOX Sports

 Brewers hit 3 HRS, beat the Cardinals 7-5 (Apr 20, 2017)

-Bandy hit a two-run homer in the sixth and Thames put Milwaukee ahead with a two-run shot off Carlos Martinez (0-3) in the fifth.
-Shaw’s three-run blast in the first made it 12 consecutive games going yard for the Brewers, who lead the majors with 32 home runs.
+Bandy hit a two-run homer to left in the sixth and Thames put Milwaukee ahead with a two-run shot to center off Carlos Martinez (0-3) in the fifth.
+Shaw’s three-run blast in the first made it 12 consecutive games that the Brewers have homered.
+They lead the majors with 32 home runs.

+Shaw’s fifth home run of the season traveled 458 feet and smacked off the facing of the third deck in right.

+”The first day Travis was here, he took BP and saw some balls go to places I hadn’t seen in a while,” Brewers manager Craig Counsell said.

 Zach Davies (1-2) allowed four runs on eight hits in 5 1-3 innings.
 He walked two and struck out five, but needed Thames’ NL-leading eighth home run and seventh in the last eight games for his first win in four starts.